-However, creditor dispersion subjects out-of-court restructuring to hold-out risk (Gertner and Scharfstein, 1991; Asquith et al., 1994): A small creditor can free-ride on others' concessions for re-establishing borrower solvency-while enjoying full recovery himself.
-Thus, an entire entire bloc of many small creditors can be trapped in a prisoner's dilemma in which everyone refuses to write down debt, prohibiting debt restructuring altogether.
-Coordination within a court-supervised procedure can overcome such grid-lock and rescue a firm's going concern value.
+However, any creditor dispersion subjects out-of-court restructuring to hold-out risk (Gertner and Scharfstein, 1991; Asquith et al., 1994): A small creditor can free-ride on others' concessions for reestablishing borrower solvency-while enjoying full recovery himself.
+Thus, an entire bloc of many small creditors can be trapped in a prisoner's dilemma in which everyone refuses to write down debt, prohibiting debt restructuring altogether.
+Coordination afforded by a court-supervised procedure can overcome such grid-lock and rescue a firm's going concern value.
 In the traditional view, this justifies the additional costs of bankruptcy (Jackson and Scott, 1989; Gilson et al., 1990; Asquith et al., 1994).

-The hold-out problem is particularly pronounced in US corporate bond restructuring by the Trust Indenture Act (TIA), a cornerstone of US securities law passed alongside other New Deal legislation in 1939.
-Section 316(b) prohibits amendments of "core payment terms"-principal, coupon structure and maturity date-by majority vote.
-Effectively, it grants each individual bondholder the right to refuse material restructuring of her debt-even if a majority of bondholders would agree to change the indenture accordingly.
+The hold-out problem is particularly pronounced in the US by the Trust Indenture Act (TIA), a cornerstone of US securities law passed alongside other New Deal legislation in 1939.
+Section 316(b) prohibits amendments of "core payment terms" of corporate bond contracts-principal, coupon structure and maturity date-by a majority vote.
+Effectively, it grants each individual bondholder the right to refuse material restructuring of her debt-even if a majority of other investors holding bonds from the same issue would agree to change its indenture accordingly.
 The law was motivated by irregularities in corporate bond restructurings during the Great Depression that fell under the scrutiny of the newly formed US Securities and Exchange Commission (SEC) (Roe, 1987; Brudney, 1992).
 Its corresponding multi-volume report on the "Work, Activities, Personnel and Functions of Protective Reorganization Committees" states: